 For large and complex schemes, it is especially important to identify critical scenarios in the test procedures and test the RAS as a system, though it can be impractical to test all features of the RAS over the full range of system operating conditions.
 The object in designing the test procedure will be to identify and test the conditions for arming, detection, activation, and completion that will cover the extreme system conditions for which the RAS is designed to protect the system.

-WECC Review
+8.0 RAS Review

-The WECC has a formal review and approval process in place, as required by the NERC/WECC Standards, to evaluate new and modified RAS.
+WECC had a formal RAS review and approval process in place for many years to evaluate new and modified RAS.
 The Remedial Action Scheme Reliability Subcommittee (RASRS) provides this review.
-The primary function of the RASRS is to promote the reliability of RAS within WECC by providing a multidisciplinary overview4:
+The primary function of the RASRS has been to promote the reliability of RAS within WECC by providing a multidisciplinary overview4:

 For new and significantly modified schemes.